Pedram-Rajaei/ResourceSharingPlan/README.md

 We provide the recordings of intracranial EEG (iEEG) and metadata related to the task, subjects, sessions and electrodes in the BIDS standard.

 Data is publicly available.
-Please check the OpenNeuro Repository
+Please check the <a href="https://openneuro.org/datasets/ds003374/versions/1.1.1">OpenNeuro Repository</a>

 <h4>Results</h4>
 Here, we try to address how the stimulus content is being encoded in the spike timings of neural populations?
 Figure 1 shows point-process coherence analysis in the human Amygdala dataset.
 Preliminary result shows an increased synchrony in the Theta band (~3.5 Hz), which can be seen in this figure in aversive condition.
-This result corroborates physiological findings in rodents, where increased BLA’s neurons synchrony was observed in Theta band in response to fear stimulus ref.
+This result corroborates physiological findings in rodents, where increased BLA’s neurons synchrony was observed in Theta band in response to fear stimulus <a href="https://pubmed.ncbi.nlm.nih.gov/21738775/">ref</a>.

 ![seventh](https://github.com/Pedram-Rajaei/ResourceSharingPlan/blob/main/Imgs/amygdala.jpg)